elazarg/hydrophis/DESIGN.md

-Here’s a cleaned-up, self-consistent version of the design with your constraints baked in, and with the `while`/`for` parts fixed the way you asked.
+Here's a cleaned-up, self-consistent version of the design with your constraints baked in, and with the `while`/`for` parts fixed the way you asked.

 ---